Best Burial & Final Expense Insurance Companies in 2025

 Pre-Need Insurance

-This type of policy, also known as a funeral policy, is offered by funeral homes and directors.
-It allows you to arrange the details of your funeral — the service and the burial or cremation — in advance, relieving your family of the burden of doing it themselves.
+Pre-need insurance, also known as a funeral policy, is offered by funeral homes and directors.
+Pre-need insurance allows you to arrange the details of your funeral (the service and the burial or cremation) in advance, relieving your family of the burden of doing the arrangements themselves.
 The payout goes to the funeral home after your death instead of to your loved ones.

 3. 3